cory-p-clouston/EHO400_scripts/README.md

 The different sensors, boards, shields, features tested:

 	1. Temperature sensor DS18B20
 	1. Humidity and temperature sensor SHT30-D
 	1. CO2 sensor T6713
 	1. Ethernet shield (inc. SD card and ISP breakout)
 	1. Relay board DFR0144
 	1. Current Sensor INA219
 	1. Current probe SCT013
 	1. Sending data to ThingSpeak
 	1. 3x 12V-pumps
 	1. Sending data to thingskeap
 	1. Saving data to SD card
+	1. Webserver to get the file from the SD card
+	1. Using NTP for time stamps
 	1. Integrating everything together.

 The excel file shows the conclusions from the different tests.